| |

 Tickets are on sale now, and you can reserve them here.

-Pathways are also well lit for the most part.
+Pathways are well lit for the most part.
 We did the entire event with no additional lighting, and there was plenty of space for strollers or wheelchairs too.

 Facilities are open, but will be limited.
 You will be able to find areas to use the restrooms, and there were also areas that we found hand sanitizers set up, so all of that should be available during your visit.